-Programming: Data Transfer from DXF Files
+Programming: Data transfer from DXF files or plain-language contours

-7.1 Processing DXF Files (Software Option)
+7.1 Processing DXF files (software option)

 DXF files created in a CAD system can be opened directly by the TNC, in order to extract contours or machining positions, and save them as conversational programs or as point files.
 Plain-language programs acquired in this manner can also be run by older TNC controls, since these contour programs contain only L and CC/C blocks.